mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/composites_walkthrough.rst

 First, define the following parameters in the `surface` dictionary:

-- ``useComposite`` is a boolean variable that is set to True to enable the composites model criteria.
+- ``useComposite`` is a boolean variable that is set to True to enable the composites model mode.
 - ``safety_factor`` is the factor of safety used for determining the Tsai-Wu based failure
 - ``ply_angles`` is a list of the angles of the plies with respect to the x-axis.
 - ``ply_fractions`` is a list of the ply fractions of the plies.
 (Should be the same length as ``ply_angles``, with the sum of the fractions equal to 1).